Veitz/FileEncrypter_passwd/README.md

-If you want to use a Keyfile, try this:
+If you want to use a Keyfile (for network transaction), try this:
   ```
   # a tool to enrypt & decrypt files in python3
   # Fernet is an implementation of symmetric authenticated cryptography